AP · Full Course

 Why is water a polar molecule, and why does that matter biologically?

-Oxygen is far more electronegative than hydrogen, pulling shared electrons closer.
+Water is polar because oxygen is far more electronegative than hydrogen, pulling shared electrons closer.
 The O end is δ−; the H ends are δ+.
-This polarity allows water to form H-bonds with other water molecules and with polar/ionic solutes — giving it cohesion, adhesion, high specific heat, high heat of vaporization, and the ability to diss…

 List four properties of water and one biological consequence of each.